symbiote/silverstripe-advancedworkflow/docs/en/userguide/setting-up-workflows.md

 See [more on workflow permissions.](workflow-permissions.md)

+[note]
-<div class="note" markdown="1">Note: Any user with ‘full administrative rights’ set will see all Workflow action buttons in the CMS, plus they will have the ability to Publish and Draft content regardless of whether or not a workflow is configured on a page.</div>
+Note: Any user with ‘full administrative rights’ set will see all Workflow action buttons in the CMS, plus they will have the ability to Publish and Draft content regardless of whether or not a workflow is configured on a page.
+[/note]

 ## **Step 2.
 Create a Workflow Definition**
 There is no default workflow in SilverStripe CMS since actual workflows vary greatly across web sites and hence one must be created.